composer/composer/doc/00-intro.md

 if you wish to know more about the inner workings of the installer.
 The source is plain PHP.

-There are in short, two ways to install Composer.
+There are, in short, two ways to install Composer.
 Locally as part of your project, or globally as a system wide executable.

 #### Locally